 With micro inverters, you also benefit from the added flexibility that comes with each panel not having to be directly connected.
 This means that you can spread panels across multiple roof areas and organise them so that output is spread out across the day to match your energy consumption in the home.
 With a string inverter setup, all panels must face the same direction with a single productivity peak around midday.
 Some string inverters allow for two strings, and generally each string needs to have 7 or 8 panels so a split system isn’t possible on smaller system sizes.

-Splitting your panel array can sometimes come with extra installation costs so it is worth speaking with a Solaray representitive to discuss the best design for your home.
+Splitting your panel array can sometimes come with extra installation costs so it is worth speaking with a Solaray representative to discuss the best design for your home.

 Advanced System Monitoring